vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 1. From the Azure Portal, navigate to the **CohoCloud** resource group.

-2. From the resource group overview blade, click **Delete resource group**.
+2. From the resource group overview blade, select **Delete resource group**.

     ![In the Resource group blade, the Delete resource group icon is selected in the top menu.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/2019-01-22-19-06-25.png "Delete resource group")

-3. Type the name of the resource group to confirm the delete request, and click **delete**.
+3. Type the name of the resource group to confirm the delete request, and select **delete**.

 4. Repeat the process to delete the **CohoOnPremEnvironment** resource group.